django-denorm/django-denorm/docs/tutorial.rst

 Counting related objects
 ========================

-Maybe the most common use case for denormalization is to cache the number of objects associated with an object instance through a ForeignKey.
+Perhaps the most common use case for denormalization is to cache the number of objects associated with an object instance through a ForeignKey.

 So let's say we are building a gallery application with models like this::